bcace/tay/README.md

 * Space should not have "walls", agents should not be forced to "bounce" off the edges or jump to the opposite side just because of the defficiencies of the implementation
 * Space should be able to handle agents that are not points (lines, polygons or bodies) equally efficiently (e.g. stationary terrain and building polygons as agents)
 * Any other type of interaction (e.g. connections) should work alongside the proximity system without any problems
+* Skipping random agents/interactions for a number of simulation steps should be supported (e.g. agent types that should be simulated at the same time but at different speeds)
 * (arbitrary number of action and interaction passes)
 * (arbitrary number of agent types (groups of agents with different attributes and behaviors) to which those actions and interactions apply)
-* Skipping random agents/interactions for a number of simulation steps should be supported (e.g. agent types that should be simulated at the same time but at different speeds)
+* (adding and removing agents)

 # Space partitioning